5hadowblad3/InsOpt-Artifact/README.md

 To reproduce the evaluation shown in the paper, here are the main steps to run (You can also find more explanation according to the document of Magma on [the Magma homepage](https://hexhive.epfl.ch/magma/docs/getting-started.html):

 1. Modify the `captinrc` file in `tools/captain` and with the following settings for changing the fuzzer under test to InsOpt.
-You can change to other baselines mentioned in the paper.
+You can change to other baselines mentioned in the paper by modifying the fuzzers used in `FUZZERS`.
    ````
     # WORKDIR: path to the directory where shared volumes will be created
     WORKDIR=./workdir